GenericConfluent/GenericConfluent.github.io/content/blog/blender-portal.md

 3. When we see a portal through the portal, there will be a portal&trade;

 Here are the restrictions:
-- A Portal is an N-Gon which lies in a 2D plane.
+- A Portal is an N-Gon which lies in the XY plane when ignoring rotation and translation.
 - Connected portals have the same geometry.
 - Origin lies in the spot on the mesh for each portal.